-Coffee can protect biodiversity and prevents mono-cropping with the Smithsonian Bird-friendly coffee program.
 To understand what bird-friendly coffee is we need to talk about how coffee is grown.
 The cheapest agriculture practice for growing coffee involves tearing down (or burning) lush jungles in critical biological zones for both birds and wildlife.
-Once all the native vegetation is removed, farmers plant as many coffee bushes as possible in full sun.
-This style of farming requires many pesticides because coffee is a plant that naturally grows in the dense understory of a forest.
-It's an unnatural process for growing coffee quickly and cheaply.
+Once all the native vegetation is removed, farmers plant as much coffee as possible under sun.
+This style of farming requires many pesticides and fertilizers as the native ecosystem cannot provide the essential nutrients and protection offered by nature.
+Sun grown coffee is an unnatural process for growing coffee quickly and cheaply.

-Fortunately, Smithsonian bird-friendly coffee is a guarantee that your coffee is grown without harmful pesticides, mono-cropping practices, and is shade grown.
+Fortunately, Smithsonian bird-friendly coffee is a guarantee that your coffee is shade-grown without harmful pesticides or mono-cropping practices.
 So, how does a farm qualify for bird-friendly status?
-They work with scientists to retain native trees that cultivate biodiversity, typically by creating a canopy cover over coffee.
-This allows for a diverse collection of native plants to remain intact.
-These native trees and plants create a habitat where birds can flourish and the coffee tastes better too.
-It takes longer to mature, allowing the bean to be denser and the sugars and oils to be better developed.
+They work with scientists at the Smithsonian to create or maintain a distinctive three layer forest canopy with at least 10 native tree species reaching up to 12m in height.
+These agroforestry practices create a habitat where birds can flourish above, while the coffee below ripens to perfection.
+The natural growing process allows the bean to be denser, creating more sugars and oils.
 You can taste the difference.

 1,786 Bird Species